bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 .. _Clustering:

-Clustering Analysis
+Clustering
 ================================================================================

-The **Cluster Analysis** module performs unsupervised clustering analysis of the data.
+The **Clustering** module performs unsupervised clustering analysis of the data.
 After having done the QC, it is probably the first way to explore your data.
 The main purpose is to discover patterns and subgroups in the data, show correlation with known phenotypes, detect outliers, or investigate batch effects.

 In the **Heatmap** panel hierarchical clustering can be performed on gene level or gene set level.
-During the heatmap generation, the platform provides a functional annotation for each feature cluster in **Annotate cluster** panel, where users can select from a variety of annotation databases from the literature.
 The **PCA/tSNE** panel shows unsupervised clustering of the samples in 2D/3D as obtained by PCA or tSNE algorithms.
-The **Phenotypes** panel on the right, shows the phenotype distribution as colors on the t-SNE plot.
+The **Parallel** panel displays the expression levels of selected genes across all conditions.
+On the right, the **Annotate cluster** panel provides a functional annotation for each feature cluster in the heatmap.
+Users can select from a variety of annotation databases from the literature.
+The **Phenotypes** panel shows the phenotype distribution as colors on the t-SNE plot.
+Finally, the **Feature ranking** panel  shows a plot that ranks the discriminative power of feature sets (or gene sets) as the cumulative discriminant score for all phenotype variables.

 Input panel
 --------------------------------------------------------------------------------
 Users can find more information by clicking ``Info`` in the input panel.
-It also contains main settings for the analysis, where users can specify the feature level (gene or geneset) for the analysis in the ``Level`` and select a family of features in the ``Features``.
-Furthermore, under the *Options*, it is possible to filter and select the samples in the ``Filter samples``, or group the samples by its predefined phenotype in the ``grouped``.
+It also contains main settings for the analysis, where users can select a family of features in the ``Features`` scroll-down menu, group samples by phenotype using ``Group by`` and filter and select samples with ``Filter samples``.
+ Furthermore, under *Options*, users can choose the level of analysis (gene or geneset) and exclude genes in the X and Y chromosomes

 .. figure:: figures/psc3.0.png
     :align: center